 The nation-wide drug negotiation for health insurance coverage aims to improve national medical insurance system and facilitate universal health care.
 The negotiation could minimize the insurance expenses and medical payment.
 For covered drugs that were negotiated at the national level, all medical insurance covered regions must follow the rule by including these drugs in the preferred drug catalogue.
 The drug negotiation has provided strong support for the reform of the medical payment method and solved the problem of affordability of innovative drugs.

 The next step is to promote the standardization and normalization of drug negotiation.
-Although there have been three rounds of national drug negotiation, many innovative drugs and expensive medical devices haven't been covered yet, so we hope to further use the negotiation mechanism to adapt to the needs of healthcare and medical insurance development.
+Although there has been three rounds of national drug negotiation, many innovative drugs and expensive medical devices haven't been covered yet, so we hoped to further use the negotiation mechanism to adapt the needs of healthcare and medical insurance development.

 HUANG Xinyu, Department of Healthcare Management, State Medical Insurance Administration